Intelx/jsonrpc2-over-http-flutter/README.md

 `proxy.checkError(value)` just throws the returned exception in a place where you can handle it with .catchError.
-If you want to do something else, the returned error will be the JSON-RPC "error" member defined in the JSON-RPC specification.
+If you want to do something else, the returned error will be the json-RPC "error" member defined in the json-RPC specification.

 If you do not want or need the return value (The default return is null in most languages), you may send a notification.